ipfs-tech/multiformats-multihash-v8/draft-caballero-multiformats-multihash.md

 A data type that enables one to express an unsigned integer of variable length.
-The format uses the Unsigned Little Endian Base 128 (ULEB128) encoding that was canonically defined in Appendix C of the <xref target="DWARF">DWARF Debugging Information Format</xref> standard, initially released in 1993, and further specified in 2011 by IRTF {{?RFC6256}} as Self-Delimiting Numeric Values or SDNVs.
+The format uses the Unsigned Little Endian Base 128 (ULEB128) encoding that was canonically defined in Appendix C of the {{?DWARF}} Debugging Information Format standard, initially released in 1993, and further specified in 2011 by IRTF
+{{?RFC6256}} as Self-Delimiting Numeric Values or SDNVs.

 As suggested by the name, this variable length encoding is only capable of representing unsigned integers.
 Further, while there is no theoretical maximum